vrun33/RISC-V-Processor/README.md

 The ID/EX register file stores the values of the registers, immediate value, opcode, and control signals.
 The values are passed to the EX stage.

-This register file reads on the NEGATIVE clock edge to ensure that a value that is written back is read in the same clock cycle.
+This register file is written on the **NEGATIVE** clock edge to ensure that a read and write can occur simulatenously in the same clock cycle.

-## EX/MEM Register File
+## EX/MEM Register

 - INPUTS : 1-bit `mem_to_reg_ID_EX`, 1-bit `reg_write_en_ID_EX`, 1-bit `mem_read_ID_EX`, 1-bit `mem_write_ID_EX`, 1-bit `branch_ID_EX`, 64-bit `pc_next`, 1-bit `z_flag`, 64-bit `alu_out`, 64-bit `alu_in_2`, 5-bit `rs2_ID_EX`, 5-bit `rd_ID_EX`

 - OUTPUTS : 1-bit `mem_to_reg_EX_MEM`, 1-bit `reg_write_en_EX_MEM`, 1-bit `mem_read_EX_MEM`, 1-bit `mem_write_EX_MEM`, 1-bit `branch_EX_MEM`, 64-bit `pc_next_EX_MEM`, 1-bit `z_flag_EX_MEM`, 64-bit `alu_out_EX_MEM`, 64-bit `data_EX_MEM`, 5-bit `rs2_EX_MEM`, 5-bit `rd_EX_MEM`

-The EX/MEM register file stores the values of the ALU output, data to be written to the memory, and the control signals.
-The values are passed to the MEM stage.
-The pc_next value is passed to a mux which selects between the next instruction or the branch instruction at the PC register.
-The z_flag is passed to the branch unit to determine if the branch should be taken.
+The EX/MEM register file stores the values of the ALU output, the data to be written to the memory, and the control signals.
+The values are then passed to the MEM stage.
+The `pc_next` value is passed to a mux which selects between the next instruction or the branch instruction at the PC register.
+The `z_flag` is passed to the branch unit to determine if the branch should be taken.

-## MEM/WB Register File
+## MEM/WB Register

 - INPUTS : 1-bit `mem_to_reg_EX_MEM`, 1-bit `reg_write_en_EX_MEM`, 64-bit `data`, 64-bit `alu_out_EX_MEM`, 5-bit `rd_EX_MEM`